 The Chain Bridge (Lánchíd) is probably the most famous sight of Budapest.
-It was opened in 1849 and was then the first permanent bridge across the Danube.
-It was rebuilt during the first and after the Second World War.
-At night countless bulbs illuminate the bridge.
+It was opened in 1849 as the first permanent bridge across the Danube; later - during the first and after the Second World War - had to be rebuilt.
+At night countless bulbs illuminate it.
 Children are told that in cold weather the bridge is pulled into the Buda-side tunnel.
+Currently under construction.

 The Parliament building on the Pest side was designed by the Hungarian architect Imre Steidl.
 It was constructed between 1884 and 1902 and was then the largest Parliament building in the world.